journalehsan/selfcare-service/README.md

 ## Integration with Rust Client

-The Rust client uses the `run_command` module to communicate with this service:
+The Rust client uses the `run_command` module to communicate with this service.
+All requests must include the authentication token `"selfcare:SelfCare@#2025"` as the first line.

 ```rust
 use selfcare::core::run_command::{run_privileged_command, is_service_running};